Afoma/My-Hashnode-Blog-Posts/ckwy4iclc018469s1bs6t019x.md

 To encourage the active participation of people in the hyperverse.
 Whosoever contributes in any way to a fee-based smart module or stakes tokens on it will be paid each time the smart module is used forever.

-Since there is no hypervers without smart modules.
+Since there is no hyperverse without smart modules.
 Let us elaborate more on smart modules.

 ## What are smart modules?